mosubborini2000/taskmaster/README.md

 I will put my screen shots and explain the process:

-firs image I created to tasks and called same name (new task)
+1-firs image I created to tasks and called same name (new task)

+2-second image I edit the title and all details for this task

+3-third image you can see the change in the task after edit

+4-fourth image I want to delete that one of new task I did not edit 5- last image  you can see the tasks after I delete new task (it's deleted)

 ![Alt Text](screenshot/lab34/lab341.PNG)

-here I edit the title and all details for this task
 ![Alt Text](screenshot/lab34/lab342.PNG)

-here you can see the change in the task after edit
 ![Alt Text](screenshot/lab34/lab343.PNG)

-here I want to delete that one of new task I didnot edit
 ![Alt Text](screenshot/lab34/lab344.PNG)
-here you can see the tasks after I delete new task (it's deleted)
 ![Alt Text](screenshot/lab34/lab345.PNG)